r3boot/hkjl_status/README.md

 ## TODO
 * Add graphs for latency
+  + Store latency details in redis
 * Add method to add outage log
 * Add explicit v4/v6 testing instead of relying on the default
+* Move to JS refresh model instead of meta-refresh